 Authors: Ailish Craig*, University of Southampton

-Keywords: food security, social capital, resilience, food access
+Keywords: food security, social capital, gender, Malawi, food access

-This study aims to further understanding in how social capital impacts household food security in Southern Malawi, whilst also considering gender.
+With food security being threatened by climate change and growing inequality, there is renewed interest on how food security can be strengthened at the household level.
+This poster explores how social capital is associated with household food security, whilst considering the gender of household heads using Phalombe district in Malawi as a case study.
 Social capital was unpacked into its three typologies; bonding, bridging and linking to establish which typology was most important in predicting household food security.
-A mixed method approach was adopted using logistic regressions and focus group discussions, with logistic regressions using data from the Fourth Malawian Integrated Household Survey.
-The food security score was calculated using Food Insecurity Experience Scale questions which focuses specifically on food security access.
+Data from the Fourth Malawian Integrated Household Survey was used, and the food security score was calculated using Food Insecurity Experience Scale questions.
 Logistic regressions were repeated for male and female household heads so comparisons could be made.